LazyStability/kitty-sessionizer/README.md

 # Requirements
 - `fzf` installed
-- kitty nightly, or build from source, later than commit `e1d8565fb68570113fef979a68ef70fbe99e67c0`
+- kitty `v0.43.0`, or build from source, later than commit `e1d8565fb68570113fef979a68ef70fbe99e67c0`
-- A `default.kitty-session` in your kitty-sessionizer config directory
+- A `default.kitty-session` in your kitty-sessionizer config directory, which by default is in your kitty folder `XDG_CONFIG_HOME/kitty`
     - In it `@@session@@` and `@@session-path@@` files will be substituted.
     - Only use whitespaces and `-` as seperators in tab names

-# Todo:
-- [ ] Create a kitten based on the procedure
-- [ ] Remove Code from the primeagen repo because of possible licensing issues